 Simple extractions involve removing visible teeth that can be loosened and lifted out with dental instruments, typically requiring only local anesthesia.
 Surgical extractions are more complex procedures needed for impacted teeth, broken teeth below the gum line, or teeth with curved roots.
 These procedures may require incisions in the gum tissue, bone removal, or sectioning the tooth into smaller pieces for safe removal, often utilizing advanced techniques and sedation options.

-Schedule Your Oral Surgery Consultation Today
+Schedule Your Oral Surgery Consultation at Simpson Dental PLLC

 Call Simpson Dental today at (304) 342-6162 or visit our contact form to schedule your appointment.
 Let us show why Charleston families choose us for their dental care.